clementlecorre/clementlecorre.github.io/src/mdPages/habxops.md

-⭐️   Creating new releases with a changelog
+⭐️   Creating new releases with a changelog</br>

-⭐️   Adding new PG extensions
+⭐️   Adding new PG extensions</br>

-⭐️   Launching tests on a project or environment (dev, staging, prod)
+⭐️   Launching tests on a project or environment (dev, staging, prod)</br>

-⭐️   Setting up PG rules on a database
+⭐️   Setting up PG rules on a database</br>

-⭐️   Rolling back versions on a project
+⭐️   Rolling back versions on a project</br>

-⭐️   Restarting pod services
+⭐️   Restarting pod services</br>

-⭐️   Deploying staging to production (with a confirmation) for a project
+⭐️   Deploying staging to production (with a confirmation) for a project</br>

-⭐️   Checking the version of a project
+⭐️   Checking the version of a project</br>

-⭐️   Launching orbital processing (3D industry)
+⭐️   Launching orbital processing (3D industry)</br>

 ## HabxOps + Argo Workflow